 Alia Mustafa, President and that were created by their club members to go around the graffiti as planned out by Laveena Lobo, Senior Coordinator of Campus Life.
 They assisted Helene with painting the graffiti.
 It took the team a whole fun-filled Saturday to get it ready in time for the opening of the exhibition which was the following day at 5:00 pm.
 Although her original design had bright-colored graffiti, it was getting late so the team only managed to have the words in white.
 She did complete painting it live on Monday as the Art Exhibition took place.
-Between Saturday and Monday, students, guests, faculty and some staff stood and watched as the graffiti was being painted - it was something like a live painting

-brighter.
-Noura Al-Ajmi and

-Alia Mustafa, President and

-Vice President of the Art Club

-respectively, were present that

-weekend to help post doodles

-that were created by their clubshow for them.
-The graffiti was
+Between Saturday and Monday, students, guests, faculty and some staff stood and watched as the graffiti was being painted - it was something like a live painting brighter.
+Noura Al-Ajmi and Alia Mustafa, President and Vice President of the Art Club respectively, were present that weekend to help post doodles that were created by their club members to go around the graffiti as the rest of the decoration.

-completed Monday evening at

-7:30 pm.
-Every day, more and

-more visitors and students had

-stopped to take a photo or have

-it taken with the graffiti as well

-as the rest of the decoration.